colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ### Missing gems

-Below are some more frequent compounds not in Wiktionary, sorted by count:
+Below are some of the most frequent compounds *not* in Wiktionary, sorted by count:

 {% include compound_curses/missing_terms_table.md %}

-The term *gaybro* originates with [a Reddit community](https://www.reddit.com/r/gaybros/), so its frequency on Reddit is probably not representative of its wider usage.
-But it is [attested](https://www.theatlantic.com/entertainment/archive/2013/08/the-tv-show-thats-maybe-too-gay-for-australia-but-perfect-for-america/278255/) in [plenty](https://slate.com/news-and-politics/2015/05/can-you-be-homosexual-without-being-gay-the-future-of-cruising-drag-and-camp-in-a-post-closet-world.html) of [other](https://www.vice.com/en/article/ev55y4/when-toxic-masculinity-infects-our-queer-spaces-we-all-lose) places (in contexts that don't even refer to Reddit), and so definitely meets Wiktionary's [criteria for inclusion](https://en.wiktionary.org/wiki/Wiktionary:Criteria_for_inclusion) in the dictionary.
+There are a couple odd entries here. *femnazi* is likely just a misspelling of *[feminazi](https://en.wiktionary.org/wiki/feminazi)*. *dumbbitch* is on the list because it was actually a keyword on the [/r/fffffffuuuuuuuuuuuu/](https://www.reddit.com/r/fffffffuuuuuuuuuuuu/) subreddit, used to generate the [Yao Ming reaction face](https://knowyourmeme.com/memes/yao-ming-face-bitch-please#fn14) in comments, a stock rage comic element.
+(If none of that meant anything to you, maybe ask a millennial male relative when the narwhal bacons.)

-*dumbbitch* and *femnazi* strike me as a bit odd.
-It's possible they're largely just typos for *dumb bitch* and *[feminazi](https://en.wiktionary.org/wiki/feminazi)*, respectively, but it's hard to determine from context.
+But the others seem like genuine oversights -- words which ought to be included in a "complete" lexicon of the English language, and which are in sufficiently widespread use to satisfy Wiktionary's [criteria for inclusion](https://en.wiktionary.org/wiki/Wiktionary:Criteria_for_inclusion).

-The rest look like fairly straightforward oversights.
-Interestingly, Wiktionary did once have an entry for *[assbag](https://en.wiktionary.org/wiki/assbag)*, but it was deleted by an admin in 2009 with the reason "[Fatuous](https://en.wiktionary.org/wiki/fatuous) entry".
+Interestingly, Wiktionary did once have an entry for *assbag*, but it was [deleted by an admin in 2009](https://en.wiktionary.org/w/index.php?title=Special:Log&logid=2917072) with the reason "Fatuous entry".
 (But we can't judge this too harshly without knowing what the entry looked like at the time.
 It might have just been some silly vandalism like "*(colloquial)* My math teacher, Mr. Lowell".)

-It's worth noting that Green's Dictionary of Slang, another excellent free online dictionary, has entries for *[dicknose](https://greensdictofslang.com/entry/7xn3mmi#3tbcbxi)*  and *[ass-bag](https://greensdictofslang.com/entry/ywlso5i#7wqdpoy)*, defining both as general terms of abuse.
+It's worth noting that Green's Dictionary of Slang, another excellent free online dictionary, does have entries for *[dicknose](https://greensdictofslang.com/entry/7xn3mmi#3tbcbxi)*  and *[ass-bag](https://greensdictofslang.com/entry/ywlso5i#7wqdpoy)*, defining both as general terms of abuse.
+It also defines *[shitrag](https://greensdictofslang.com/entry/2jwxjqa#4xls6aq)* as "a third-rate publication" (it also seems to be commonly used as a general term of abuse, on Reddit and elsewhere).
+But on the whole, Wiktionary's coverage seems to be stronger -- Green's is missing a number of high-frequency compounds which Wiktionary does include, such as *twatwaffle*, *libtard*, or *fucknugget*.
+Green's is even missing *shitlord*, which is one of the top 10 compounds in the dataset!

 ### Words Wiktionary maybe *shouldn't* have